Last Updated on January 26, 2022

 15. Use digital manipulation

 Scanning existing artworks and editing and combining these with other artworks holds exciting promise for Painting / Fine Art students.
-Once a student has practised using image manipulation software (such as Adobe Fireworks or Photoshop) creating images and then printing them can be a very fast way to create amazing artworks.
+Once a student has practised using image manipulation software (such as Adobe Photoshop) creating new digital images and then printing them can be a very fast way to create amazing artworks.
+Students should be careful not to overuse this strategy, however, and must ensure that all digitally manipulated material is their own original work.

 Digitally manipulated images from Nikau Hindin’s A Level Art Coursework Project: